twwang97/3D-Computer-Vision-Homework/README.md

 # Note
 * All output files are saved in the `results` folder.
-* Some of projects are modified from the class of 3D Computer Vision with Deep Learning Applications (Fall 2022) at National Taiwan University.
+* Some of projects are modified from the class of 3D Computer Vision with Deep Learning Applications at National Taiwan University.

 ---